Jianghao Liu

 Welcome!
 Let me guide you through my research journey.

-I am a cognitive neuroscientist investigating visual mental imagery and aphantasia, employing advanced neuroimaging techniques such as ultra-high-field 7T fMRI, DTI, and cognitive tasks.
+I am a cognitive neuroscientist investigating visual mental imagery and aphantasia, employing advanced neuroimaging techniques such as ultra-high-field 7T fMRI, white matter tractography, and cognitive tasks.

-In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at Paris Brain Institute, under the supervision of Paolo Bartolomeo.
-My doctoral work mainly focused on 7T fMRI studies of visual mental imagery and also included spatiotemporal dynamics of the interaction between attention and conscious report.
+In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at Paris Brain Institute, under the supervision of Pr.
+Paolo Bartolomeo.
+My doctoral work mainly focused on 7T fMRI studies of visual mental imagery and also included spatiotemporal dynamics of the interaction between attention and consciousness.

 My academic path began with a background in mechanical engineering for many years, which later led me to transition into bioengineering, driven by a fascination for the brain’s inner workings.